webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 ## Sauce Service Options

-In order to authorize to the Sauce Labs service your config needs to contain a [`user`](https://webdriver.io/docs/options#user) and [`key`](https://webdriver.io/docs/options#key) option.
+To authorize the Sauce Labs service your config needs to contain a [`user`](https://webdriver.io/docs/options#user) and [`key`](https://webdriver.io/docs/options#key) option.

 ### maxErrorStackLength
 This service will automatically push the error stack to Sauce Labs when a test fails.
-By default it will only push the first 5 lines, but if needed this can be changed.
+By default, it will only push the first 5 lines, but if needed this can be changed.
 Be aware that more lines will result in more WebDriver calls which might slow down the execution.

 Type: `number`<br />
 Default: `5`